 A prioritized list of the most important business processes.

-How a disruption to that process would impact different areas of your business.
+How a disruption to that process would affect different areas of your business.

 How long could you reasonably tolerate the disruption?
 This is also known as a recovery time objective (RTO).